raafik980/raafik980.github.io/_posts/2023-08-14-draft1-s2-nmr-pars-from-md.md

 math: true
 ---

 This article discusses how molecular dynamics (MD) simulation trajectory results can be used to calculate the Lipari-Szabo S^2^ order parameters for a protein backbone and briefly go through the theory behind the calculation.
-This article is a continuation of the previous article on [**time aoutocorrelation function**](/_posts/2023-07-26-correlation-time-from-md.md) and mainly refers to the following sources:
+This article is a continuation of the previous article on [time autocorrelation function](/posts/2023-07-26-correlation-time-from-md.md) and mainly refers to the following sources:

 ## Spectral Density Function